beNative/git-automation/TECHNICAL_MANUAL.md

 6.  **Validate Update Metadata:** From the project root, execute `node electron/scripts/normalize-win32-artifacts.mjs` and confirm the `release/` directory contains `latest.yml` (x64), `latest-win32.yml` (ia32), and matching installer names.
 This verification prevents shipping a release without the updater manifests that GitHub users rely on.
 7.  **Publish on GitHub:** Draft a new release on GitHub, attach the installers from the `release/` folder, verify the tag/version details, and explicitly set the **Release Type** selector to match your intent (Full Release for GA builds or Draft/Pre-release when staging).
 Paste the current changelog entry into the notes so the GitHub release matches the repository history, then publish.

-### Documentation Status for 0.26.0
+### Documentation Status for 0.27.0

-- Documented the new branch maintenance IPC handlers, structured repository edit logging, and renderer layout refinements introduced in version `0.26.0`.
+- Documented the workflow template explorer IPC surface, renderer tooling, and CI validation path introduced in version `0.27.0`.
 ## 7. Automatic Updates

 The application is configured to automatically check for updates on startup using the `electron-updater` library.